csiro-data-school/regex/_episodes/05-sed-substitution.md

 2. Add escape back slashes to any forward slashes, literal brackets, etc., as necessary.
 3. "Circle" the parts of the string you'd like to separately retain, with round brackets.
 4. Write out your replacement pattern, using back-reference to what you circled.
+5. At this stage, the substitution should work, but only for the specific real example string that you've started with.
-5. Finally, start abstracting your search pattern, replacing parts of your example string with wild-cards or character-classes as needed, to strike the balance between specificity and ambiguity required to match all that you want and not all that you don't want.
+6. Finally, start abstracting your search pattern, replacing parts of your example string with wild-cards or character-classes as needed, to strike the balance between specificity and ambiguity required to match all that you want and not all that you don't want.